Autarkieguide

 The total consumption of these three consumers would then be: 830Wh per day

 Based on this value, you can choose the appropriate battery size.
-A 100Ah lithium battery with 12V voltage (e.g. the WATTSTUNDE NOVA Base 100Ah ) stores 1200Wh of energy – sufficient for daily needs with reserve.
-In general, the The reserve buffer can be a little larger, at least 25%.
-You can find the power of your electronic devices on the device itself; it is given in “watts” and abbreviated as W.
+A 100Ah lithium battery with a voltage of 12V (e.g., the The WATTSTUNDE NOVA Base 100Ah , for example, stores 1200Wh of energy – enough for daily needs with a reserve.
+Generally speaking: the The reserve buffer can be somewhat larger, at least 25%.
+You can find the power rating of your electronic devices on the device itself; it is given in "watts" and abbreviated as W.

-Overview: These components are required for an independent energy supply
+Overview: These are the components you need for an independent energy supply

-An efficient self-sufficient power supply consists of Several key components that must be dimensioned according to your individual energy needs.
-Assuming a daily energy consumption of 830Wh, your energy setup should look like this:
+An efficient, self-sufficient power supply consists of Several key components need to be sized according to your individual energy requirements.
+If we assume a requirement of 830Wh per day, your energy setup should look like this:

-Solar modules convert solar energy into usable electricity, which is stored in the battery.
-There are different types depending on your needs:
+Solar panels convert solar energy into usable electricity, which is stored in a battery.
+Different types are available depending on the requirements:

-1. Framed solar modules: Ideal for permanent installations on motorhomes, vans or boats
+1. Framed solar panels: Ideal for permanent installations on motorhomes, vans or boats

 2. Flexible solar modules: Perfect for curved surfaces

-3. Foldable solar panels: Particularly useful for mobile applications and shadow parking, as they are only used when needed
+3. Foldable solar panels: Especially practical for mobile applications and shaded parking, as they are only used when needed.

-• The required solar power depends on the solar radiation.
-In Central Europe, on average, 3-5 hours of sunshine per day calculate.
-A 120Wp On a sunny day under optimal conditions, the solar module produces a maximum of 480Wh (at 4 hours of sunshine).
+• The required solar power depends on the amount of sunlight.
+In Central Europe, one can expect an average of...
+3-5 hours of sunshine per day calculate.
+120Wp A solar module produces a maximum of [amount] on a sunny day under optimal conditions.
+480Wh (with 4 hours of sunshine).

-• To generate 830Wh daily, you would need at least 2x 120Wp Modules.
-Calculate here too sufficient reserve with 830Wh, you should include a reserve of at least 207.5Wh.
+• To generate 830Wh daily, you would therefore need at least 2x 120Wp Modules.
+Calculate here too. sufficient reserve If you're using 830Wh, you should also factor in a reserve of at least 207.5Wh.

-The battery is the heart of your solar system.
-The energy your solar panels generate during the day can be stored in the battery to provide power at night or on cloudy days.
+The battery is the heart of your solar power system.
+The energy that your solar panels generate during the day can be stored in the battery to provide electricity at night or on cloudy days.

-A 100Ah 12V lithium battery (e.g. The WATTSTUNDE NOVA Core 100Ah delivers approximately 1280Wh of usable capacity—allowing you to be self-sufficient for about 1.5 days.
-Make sure to include sufficient backup power here, too.
+A 100Ah 12V lithium battery (e.g. The WATTSTUNDE NOVA Core 100Ah battery delivers approximately 1280Wh of usable capacity – enough to be self-sufficient for about 1.5 days.
+Remember to factor in a sufficient reserve.

 3. Inverter – 230V for household appliances

-If you want to operate devices with 230V, you'll need an inverter that converts the 12V direct current from the battery into alternating current.
+If you want to operate devices with 230V, you need an inverter that converts the 12V DC from the battery into AC.
 For smaller devices like laptops or coffee machines, which don't consume quite as much power, a 1000W inverter is sufficient.

 For energy-intensive appliances such as induction hobs or kettles, you need at least 2000-3000W.